Ice Breakers for Meetings: 29+ Ideas to Improve Virtual Meetings in 2022

 The team can be split into smaller groups, and each group's goal is to answer as many trivia questions as possible.
 They get more points for each correct answer, and the team with the highest score wins.
 The benefit of this game is that it can be played for sheer entertainment or for educational or informational purposes.

-The “most likely to…” virtual icebreaker is great for teammates who are somewhat familiar with one another.
+The “most likely to…” indoor team building activity is great for teammates who are somewhat familiar with one another.

 You can come up with questions on your own or scout the Internet and find different "most likely to" questions on websites like Parade, Algrim, and even Cosmopolitan.